So Douglas Brinkley, presidential historian, is on Fox comparing this Cheney shooting to a duel between Alexander Hamilton and Aaron Burr.

 And we pros, we couldn't care less how you play.

-He said, Two rush non-excellence in golf.
+He said, to rush non-excellence in golf, Gary McCord.

-Uh can I ask you people a question?
+Can I ask you people a question?

-How many of you, over the course of many years now, has to be at least 10, if not more, have believed that a high fat diet will lead to cancer, and that therefore eating less fat would lower your risk of cancer and heart disease.
+How many of you, over the course of many years now, has to be at least 10, if not more, have believed that a high-fat diet will lead to cancer and that therefore eating less fat would lower your risk of cancer and heart disease.

 Probably every one of you has heard this, and every one of you at one point or another time in your life has attempted to follow the dictates of the latest health studies and science studies.